 EMS in Tanzania - Safe and Sound with Knight Support

-- Which percentage of territory is covered by your EMS support and what about the remote areas?
+Which percentage of the Tanzanian territory is covered by your emergency medical service support and what about the remote areas?

 “Ambulances cover the areas mentioned before and then we evacuate from all over Tanzania via airplane evacs – remote areas are always flown out”.